magomimmo/modern-cljs/doc/tutorial-13.md

 To have a much better understanding of the `:crossovers` option I strongly recommend you read the [original documentation][12].

-> NOTE 5: When you use the `:crossovers` option, you do not need to add
+> NOTE 5: When you use the `:crossovers` option, you do not need to
-> anything to the main Leiningen `:source-paths` from the
+> add anything to the main Leiningen `:source-paths` from the
-> `:source-paths` pertaining the builds used for bREPLing with the
+> `:source-paths` pertaining the CLJS builds because the corresponding
-> project because the corresspongin CLJ codebase is already there.
+> CLJ codebase is already there.

 ## The magic of the Don't Repeat Yourself principle